sapphi-red/portfolio/src/blog/increasing-vites-potential-with-the-environment-api.md

 First, runtimes other than [Node.js](https://nodejs.org/en) have emerged.
 This graph shows the usage rate of each runtime as collected by State Of JS.
-[Deno](https://deno.com/) has been gradually increasing since the release of Vite in 2021, and other runtimes have also been increasing since 2022, when the data is available.
+[Deno](https://deno.com/) has been gradually increased since the release of Vite in 2021, and other runtimes have also been increased since 2022, when the data is available.
-In 2023, all of these runtimes have usage rates above 10% and are expected to continue to grow in the coming years.
+By 2023, all of these runtimes have usage rates above 10% and are expected to continue to grow in the coming years.

 Second, a single application now needs to handle multiple bundles.
 At the end of 2020, [React Server Components were announced](https://react.dev/blog/2020/12/21/data-fetching-with-react-server-components): to use React Server Components, you will need a bundle for RSC, separate from the client bundle for the browser and the SSR bundle for doing SSR.